adafruit/Adafruit_Pinguin/README.md

 allowing nicer fonts, because EAGLE's proportional font doesn't get output in CAM data, and the new vector font isn't very attractive.

-Ingests am EAGLE .brd file, looking for text elements on layers 172 and 173 (top, bottom) and produces raster equivalents on layers 170 and 171.
+Ingests an EAGLE .brd file, looking for text elements on layers 20 and 21 (top, bottom) and produces raster equivalents on layers 170 and 171.
-When producing CAM files, the raster layers should be included with the top and bottom silk, the former (input) layers should not.
-ANY other silk should go on the normal layers used for such things!
-This is just for text.
+When producing CAM files, the raster output layers should then be included along with the normal top and bottom silk layers.
+The original text elements are moved to backup layers (172 and 173) if they need to be recovered later.
+This is just for text; any other silk should go on the normal layers used for such things, and are not rasterized by this tool.

 Inspired a bit by SparkFun's "Buzzard" project, but wanting something more automated.